Dillweed Namespace Project · Standards-Facing Overview · v1.0.10 · May 2026

 How should trust, naming authority, trust tier attestation, revocation, and governance continuity operate when portable agents move across administrative and provider boundaries — and what structural conditions must a neutral naming authority satisfy to be credibly trusted by all parties?

-The Dillweed stack is offered as a concrete architectural proposal for that discussion — a working implementation of the namespace, resolution, registry, governance, and operational layers that the pre-standardisation conversation requires as a reference point.
+The Dillweed stack is offered as a concrete architectural proposal for that discussion — a published reference architecture with accompanying reference implementations now operational in local deployment, covering the namespace, resolution, registry, governance, and operational layers that the pre-standardisation conversation requires as a reference point.

 Inquiries and engagement may be directed through dillweed.com.